| Previous 03 Evolution of Main Languages | Chapter 2 (sections 1-12 +16). | lab03 HTML lab pages |

 Notice that the lexical analyser (lexer) and the parser together convert the input stream of data into a tree structure -- a collection of objects linked together by pointers.
 When we draw UML diagrams of the semantics of a language we also describing these objects and how they will be associated.

 State transition diagrams (figure 4.1) are an important part of computer science, but very easy to understand and use.
 These diagrams express the simplest kind of theoretical computer: the finite state machine or FSA.
 These are machines with limited memory (finite number of states) and star in several upper division electives in our degrees.
-The Unified Modeling Language (UML) has a diagram called a state machine.
-Here [ lexer.gif ] is Figure 4.1 drawn using an UML state machine.
+The Unified Modeling Language (UML) has a diagram called a UML state machine.
+Here [ lexer.gif ] is an older version of Figure 4.1 drawn using an UML state machine.
+Can you figure out what is missing in my UML version when compared to Figure 4.1?
 More on the UML later.

-documents have their detailed syntax described in a form of
+By the way, XML documents have their detailed syntax described in a form of Extended BNF.

 (4) Study the first 8 Review Questions at the end of chapter 3 and the first 8 questions at the end of chapter 4.

-(4) Hand in written copies of 3 Review Questions (any mix of chapters) at start of next class (3 points)
+(4) Hand in written/typed/emailed copies of 2 Review Questions (any mix of chapters) at start of next class ( 2 points total max).
+Plus 1 point for being prompt and 1 point for full participation.

 a+1Comments help the user understand by being informal: